 What have you learned from your own experiences with these sources of data within Google?
 I would love to hear your success stories, your failures and your thoughts.

-Shelley has 15+ years in online marketing, SEM training and in developing SEM training products with experience across PPC, display advertising and retargeting.
+Shelley has 15+ years in online marketing with experience across PPC, display advertising and retargeting.
 She writes and speaks on strategies for the Google display network and retargeting as well as SEO, PPC, mobile and video marketing.

 It is easy to spot this Texas girl in a crowd, she'll be wearing her cowboy hats and boots wherever she goes!